philippinespire/pire_lcwgs_data_processing/salarias_fasciatus/README.md

 ```
 When running the above code again for the final beagle file, make sure to replace "initial" to "final" when naming the prefix.

-*Note: check the `.args` and the `err` files to see what filters were applied to the run (double check that the ones you indicated are the ones listed), and which errors might have occurred during the run*
+*Note: check the `.args` and the `.err` files to see what filters were applied to the run (double check that the ones you indicated are the ones listed), and which errors might have occurred during the run*

 *Soon, we will be creating files for the `initial_bgl_filters` and `final_bgl_filters` for them to be fed to the script instead of hardcoded -- coming soon*